Explore the Unusual Definition of GALVANIZED (Related to Frogs’ Legs!)

 Image credits: See below

-The Meaning of GALVANIZE (It’s related to Frogs’ Legs!)
+The Definition of GALVANIZED (It’s related to Frogs’ Legs!)

 Transcript

-This video explains the meaning of galvanize, the origin of the word, and numerous illustrated sentence examples.
+This video explains the definition of galvanize, the origin of the word, and numerous illustrated sentence examples.

 Slide 1: